aejarvin/BO_FOR_RE_SIMULATIONS/README.md

 The proof-of-principle cases are given in separate folders.
 The functions that are called by more than one of the cases are located in the 'common' folder, and the search routines apply 'sys.path.append('../common/')'.
 The experimental data files are not given here.

-The work is related to a publication 'Bayesian approach for validation of runaway electron simulations' submitted to Journal of Plasma Physics on 1st of August 2022 and also available at ARXIV-LINK HERE.
+The work is related to a publication 'Bayesian approach for validation of runaway electron simulations' submitted to Journal of Plasma Physics on 1st of August 2022 and also available at arXiv: https://arxiv.org/abs/2208.01858.

 # Dependencies
 DREAM: https://github.com/chalmersplasmatheory/DREAM